-lack of emphasis on the need for two-way communication-from the top downwards to the grass-I he outburst of roots, and vice versa.
-Undoubtedly, the propagation of Party discontent among and government policies and Chinese journalists is views and the dissemination of socialist education among the expected to hasten the people remains one of the major pace of press reform functions of the Chinese media.
-But it is equally and sometimes which, when fully even more important for them to realized, is likely to be voice the people's opinions and the first breakthrough in desires.
-This is especially true in times when the Party and govthe reform of China's ernment are committing misentire political structure. takes or stupidities.
+The outburst of discontent among Chinese journalists is expected to hasten the pace of press reform which, when fully realized, is likely to be the first breakthrough in the reform of China's entire political structure. lack of emphasis on the need for two-way communication-from the top downwards to the grassroots, and vice versa.
+Undoubtedly, the propagation of Party and government policies and views and the dissemination of socialist education among the people remains one of the major functions of the Chinese media.
+But it is equally and sometimes. even more important for them to voice the people's opinions and desires.
+This is especially true in times when the Party and government are committing mistakes or stupidities.

-In a word, a socialist mass media should be an effective weapon with which the people can fight bureaucracy, corruption and other malpractices, as well as help-ing correct policy errors.
+In a word, a socialist mass media should be an effective weapon with which the people can fight bureaucracy, corruption and other malpractices, as well as helping correct policy errors.